 Promoting your art on Instagram requires you to post your best art, at the best time, and with the right hashtags.
 You need an appropriate username and an attention-grabbing bio.
 Target the right people in your audience and carry out giveaways.

 Using the Instagram platform for your art business is not a walk in the park.
 You’ll need a good strategy and be prepared to post your best images consistently to maximize your social media presence.
-It’s hands-on.
+It’s hands-on but a great place to showcase your art.

 Let’s take a further look.